 Accessing National Gambling Study (NGS) 2012–15 longitudinal survey data

-Researchers with a potential interest in accessing the NGS data are encouraged to familiarise themselves with the the eligibility criteria, the proposed protocol for applying for access and the application form to access microdata by going to this website – Confidentialised Unit Record Files (Statistics New Zealand).
+The eligibility criteria, the proposed protocol for applying for access and the application form to access microdata are available on the Stats NZ website – Confidentialised Unit Record Files (Statistics New Zealand).

 Promoting the use of the gambling survey data